sockethunter/spec-driven-template/README.md

 ⚠️ Warning: Using --bypassPermissions

 Some hooks (like spec-driven-impl or spec-driven-bug) may use the --bypassPermissions flag to allow Claude full access to your project files.

-When enabled, this allows Claude to:
-• ✅ Read and write files in your workspace
-• ✅ Modify Markdown checklists and source code
-• ✅ Execute logic based on your prompt & automation rules

-However, Claude is strictly instructed not to:
-• ❌ Access external networks or APIs
-• ❌ Change files outside of docs/, src/, or relevant scope
-• ❌ Install packages or modify system-level configuration
-• ❌ Delete unrelated files

 Always review Claude’s changes using Git or version control.
 For extra safety, run in a virtualized or sandboxed environment.